EBISPOT/OLS-graphview/README.md

 # Recent updates:
+## 24-09-2016
+  - Adding the possibility to overwrite the onclick event
+  - Update of the readme file
 ## 08-06-2016
   - Printing error message by default to the screen if data loading fails
   - Better handling of the loading picture
   - Publishing on npm to keep git and npm in sync